agcode-maker/living-spatial-mindspace/README.md

 ## What this is

 Most digital workspaces are flat — folders, tabs, lists.
-The Archive puts your notes, tasks, ideas, and files inside an actual 3D space you walk through, carry things around in, and physically connect to each other.
+The Archive puts your notes, tasks, ideas, and images inside an actual 3D space you walk through, carry things around in, and physically connect to each other.
 The space remembers exactly how you left it, and an AI curator embedded in the world (not a chat sidebar bolted on the side) helps you notice connections